mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/introduction/why-ddd-and-microservices-are-a-match.md

 Their point, and mine, is typically that trivial and/or CRUD-oriented systems are good examples of when there is no meaningful reason to pursue the route of DDD.
 Based on the fact that a lot more software than we sometimes want to accept is just trivial "getting and setting" of basic data, this point should carry across powerfully over a rather wide swath of software engineering projects.

 {% hint style="info" %}
-You can find deeper, but often somewhat similar, lines of thought being presented in the serious literature around DDD, but for an online version see for example this one.
+You can find deeper, but often somewhat similar, lines of thought presented in the serious literature around DDD, but for an online version see for example this one.
 (TODO)
 {% endhint %}

-There are ways to make DDD more managable and I am satisfied with the coded solution we will work on as being representative of such a "lighter-weight" path.
+There are ways to make DDD more manageable and I am satisfied with the coded solution we will work on as being representative of such a "lighter-weight" path.

 ### "Microservices might be complicating things?"

 Yes.

-Microservices have, as every architectural decision and architecture style, its own trade-offs and pros and cons.
-In the early design stages it should be clear if there are sufficient reasons to opt for a domain-driven, message oriented and decoupled landscape or if another type of solution makes better sense.
+Microservices have, like every architectural decision and architecture style, their own trade-offs and pros and cons.
+In the early design stages, it should be clear if there are sufficient reasons to opt for a domain-driven, message-oriented, and decoupled landscape or if another type of solution makes better sense.

 {% hint style="info" %}
 Read more about related concerns at: